S96/CodeSamples/README.md

 DeltA Engine - Excerpt from generative terrain system that was deformable by in game events and collisions and could display 4 height based texture regions as well as a special texture applied to deformed areas that blended into the surrounding textures.

-SIMD Math Library - written as an optimized math library employing SIMD operations and proxy objects
+SIMD Math Library - written as an optimized math library employing SIMD operations and proxy objects which force row major matrix operations